Home

 Implementation

-Implementing the MT algorithm is straightforward.
-The scalar triple product (AxB).
-C is the same as A.(BxC).
-Therefore the denominator (DxE2).E1 in equation 5 is the same as D.(E1xE2).
-The cross product of E1 and E2 gives the normal of the triangle.
-And we know that if the dot product of the ray direction D and the triangle normal is 0, the triangle and the ray are parallel (and therefore, there is no intersection).
-Remember that the user might want to cull (discard) backface triangles (the back side of the triangle, which typically will never face the camera).
+Remember that the user might want to cull (discard) back-facing triangles (the back side of the triangle, which typically will never face the camera).
 If the triangle is front-facing, the determinant is positive; otherwise, it is negative.
 In the code, we will first compute this determinant.
-There is no intersection if the result is negative and the triangle is single-sided or close to 0.
-If the triangle is double-sided, we will need to check if the determinant is close to 0, which is more complex than the previous case, as the value is signed.
+There is no intersection if the result is negative and the triangle is single-sided, or if the determinant is close to 0.
+If the triangle is double-sided, we will still need to check if the determinant is close to 0, which is more complex than in the previous case, as the value is signed.

 bool rayTriangleIntersect(